Interstate 85 Business (South Carolina): Route description

 I-85 Bus. leaves I-85 at a northbound-only offramp, with a southbound flyunder ramp.
 The first on- and offramps are with local streets used as frontage roads leading to Road 41 (North Blackstock Road).
 Road 41 connects with the Fairforest community, to the south, and several industrial and distribution businesses to its immediate north and west.
 The road then has another interchange with I-26 just before the one with Fairforest Road.
 The road briefly curves to the left as it runs parallel to South Carolina Highway 295 (SC 295) near the exit for New Cut Road, where SC 295 ends, then crosses over a former Southern Railway railroad line between southbound exit 4A and exit 4B, which is a roundabout interchange with SC 56.
-Immediately after the ramps from that interchange converge with the main road, I-85 Bus. approaches exit 5A another interchange with I-585/US Highway 176 (US 176), but only includes a southeast bound ramp for northbound traffic.
+Immediately after the ramps from that interchange converge with the main road, I-85 Bus. approaches exit 5A another interchange with I-585/U.S. Highway 176 (US 176) but only includes a southeastbound ramp for northbound traffic.
 The next exit (5B) is a short offramp to the Milliken & Company headquarters for northbound drivers.
 Southbound drivers can still take exit 5B to US 176 and future I-585.
-Still relying on local bidirectional frontage roads, the road uses ramps to and from exit 6 to SC 9, which itself has quarter cloverleaf interchanges to I-85 Bus's frontage roads.
+Still relying on local bidirectional frontage roads, the road uses ramps to and from exit 6 to SC 9, which itself has quarter cloverleaf interchanges to I-85 Bus.'s frontage roads.
 The penultimate interchange however (exit 7) is a normal diamond interchange, albeit with one of the frontage roads terminating at the southbound onramp.
 I-85 Bus. ends at a trumpet interchange with I-85, which has access to and from both northbound and southbound I-85, unlike the southwestern end, which only has access from northbound I-85 and to southbound I-85.